mediamonks/MMMAsyncLoadable/README.md

 ### AsyncLoadableObserver

 `MMMLoadableObserver` that supports an asynchronous closure as it's callback.
+Or use the `loadable.sink { loadable in ... }` shorthand and pass an async closure.

 ### AsyncLoadableStream